Otto background

 Intune deployment rings use Windows Update for Business (WUfB) to allow administrators to control patch deployment, scheduling, and approval at a granular level from the cloud.
 Autopatch uses WUfB as well but removes scheduling and approval from admins.

-That means that with Autopatch, administrators can assign devices to one of the three groups (First, Fast, Broad), but don’t have control over when updates are pushed to devices, or when they move from one ring to another.
-Administrators can’t control the dates or times of patch deployments either.
+That means that with Autopatch, administrators can assign devices to one of the groups (First, Fast, Broad), but do not have control over when updates are pushed to devices, or when they move from one ring to another.
+Administrators cannot control the dates or times of patch deployments either.

-And finally, Linux, macOS, and third-party applications still require additional products and processes.
-So, even though this feature may help manage Windows 10 and 11 updates, organizations cannot forget they’ll still need to patch everything else outside of the Microsoft workstation ecosystem.
+Linux, macOS, and third-party applications still require additional products and processes.
+Even though this feature helps manage Windows 10 and 11 updates, organizations cannot forget they will still need to patch everything else outside of the Microsoft workstation ecosystem.

 Dive deeper into this topic